Cavli Wireless

 CPE can support multiple WAN links (fiber + cellular) and automatically switch when one fails, maintaining continuous connectivity for business-critical operations.

-CPE vs Gateway vs Router vs Modem
+CPE vs Router vs Modem vs Gateway

 AspectCustomer Premises Equipment CPEGatewayRouterModem